apache/metron/metron-deployment/development/README.md

 Now, when you go to Swagger or the UIs, you should be able to give a user and password.
 "admin" will have the roles ROLE_ADMIN and ROLE_USER, which can be verified via the "/whoami/roles" endpoint in Swagger.
 Similarly, there is a user "sam" that only has ROLE_USER.
 A third user, "tom" has neither role.

+## Common Problems

+### Mac Mojave - Operation Not Permitted Error

+`tee: /etc/exports: Operation not permitted on macOS 10.14 Mojave with nfs exports`

+If you have the Mojave OS or newer, you may run into this issue when running `vagrant up`.
+In order to correct this you will need to grant permissions to your relevant terminal application.
+Navigate to `System Preferences -> Security & Privacy -> Privacy` and add your terminal application to "Full Disk Access".
+See [https://github.com/hashicorp/vagrant/issues/10234](https://github.com/hashicorp/vagrant/issues/10234) for more details.